Spartan: Ultimate Team Challenge

 Spartan: Ultimate Team Challenge is an American sports entertainment competition series based on the obstacle race of a similar name.
 Greenlighted to order on August 26, 2015, the series premiered on June 13, 2016 on NBC.

 On March 17, 2017, NBC renewed the series for a second season which premiered on June 12, 2017.
 The second season concluded with "Strike a Pose" winning the grand prize of $250,000.

 Premise

-The series will bring people together in teams of five – two men, two women, and an "elite Spartan athlete" who will be picked by the show and serve as team captain.
-The elite athlete will either be from the Spartan Pro Team or from a different field of expertise.
+The series brings people together in teams of five– two men, two women, and an "elite Spartan athlete" who is picked by the show and serve as team captain.
+The elite athlete can either be from the Spartan Pro Team or from a different field of expertise.

 Production

 The deadline for applications for season one was September 27, 2015.
 Competitors will have to face their physical and mental limits while racing through a one-mile obstacle course over fire, water, and mud for the opportunity to win $250,000.
 A total of fourteen episodes have been ordered by NBC.